Wright leads CSU Northridge against UCSD

 BOTTOM LINE: CSU Northridge visits the UCSD Tritons after Atin Wright scored 42 points in CSU Northridge’s 73-62 loss to the UC Davis Aggies.

 The Tritons are 3-9 on their home court.
-UCSD is eighth in the Big West shooting 32.1% from deep, led by Jace Roquemore shooting 41.5% from 3-point range.
+UCSD gives up 72.0 points to opponents and has been outscored by 4.8 points per game.

 The Matadors are 3-12 in Big West play.
-CSU Northridge is 3-9 when it has fewer turnovers than its opponents and averages 11.5 turnovers per game.
+CSU Northridge averages 11.5 turnovers per game and is 3-9 when turning the ball over less than opponents.

-TOP PERFORMERS: Bryce Pope is scoring 18.2 points per game and averaging 4.2 rebounds for the Tritons.
-Jake Kosakowski is averaging 1.7 made 3-pointers over the last 10 games for UCSD.
+TOP PERFORMERS: Roddie Anderson III is averaging 11.8 points and 3.6 assists for the Tritons.
+Bryce Pope is averaging 17.0 points over the last 10 games for UCSD.

-Wright is averaging 15.9 points for the Matadors.
+Wright is shooting 40.6% and averaging 15.9 points for the Matadors.
 Ethan Igbanugo is averaging 1.1 made 3-pointers over the last 10 games for CSU Northridge.

 LAST 10 GAMES: Tritons: 2-8, averaging 69.7 points, 26.5 rebounds, 13.0 assists, 5.4 steals and 2.3 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 73.5 points per game.